Metaferya/pandas-challenge/README.md

 - [Scores by School Size] (#scores-by-school-size)
 - [Scores by School Type] (#scores-by-school-type)

 # Installation Instructions
-•	Provide step-by-step instructions on how to set up the project locally:
 1. Clone the repository.
 -	git clone  https://github.com/Metaferya/pandas-challenge.git
 2. Navigate to the project directory.